lab2023/lab2023.com/source/posts/2014-07-06-html5_canvas_javascript_libraries.md

 6- [Easel.js](http://www.createjs.com/#!/EaselJS)

-  * Easel.js provide to working with canvas element easier.
+  * Easel.js provide easy work with canvas elements.
   * Also it provides shape based mouse interaction on elements.
   * This javascript library is useful for games thanks to awesome graphics and generative arts.
   * Open source code in [here](https://github.com/CreateJS/EaselJS/)